Are you concerned that your cat has been exposed to poison?

 - All Strings, Cords, and Wires

 Kitties love to play and find all stringy objects purrfect toys that are worth pawing and gnawing.
 Strings and cords for blinds, however, are choking hazards for our cat.

 Choking may also be the outcome of a kitty that gnaws and swallows small string-type objects like flosses.
 Ingestion could also lead to indigestion and stomach blockages that would require surgery for their removal.

-Wires may also cause more harm to our kits than just mere choking.
-There are cases of cats getting electrocuted and, for those who survive, getting their small mouths burnt due to chewing off protective layers of these wires.
+Wires may also cause more harm to our cats than just mere choking.
+There are cases of cats getting electrocuted and for those who survive, get their small mouths burnt due to chewing off the protective layers of these wires.

 - All Things Rubber or Plastic

 Anything rubber that your cat may like to play with or bite and gnaw is dangerous.
 Rubber items like these can cause indigestion, choking, and other gastrointestinal problems.

 Plastic bags have a similar effect to the kitten as swallowed rubber.
 They can cause abdominal pain and indigestion and may block the poor cat’s stomach.

 - Poisonous/Stinging Insects and Snake Bites

 Insects like Spanish flies, poisonous spiders, bees, wasps, caterpillars, centipedes, scorpions, fire ants may have venom or sting that could cause not only allergic reactions but could also poison your cat.
 Include on the list certain poisonous reptiles, frogs, and venomous tiny animals.